 Given the high prevalence of CVD in CKD, and the robust clinical evidence in non-CKD subjects that lipid lowering reduces CVD outcomes, there is great interest in using lipid lowering therapy in CKD subjects.
 Statins are the most commonly used lipidlowering medications and thus far have been shown to reduce CVD events and/or mortality in virtually every population studied.
 However, CKD patients seem to be a unique population in that at present there is no evidence of benefit for CVD outcomes in dialysis patients with statin therapy.
-The Canadian Journal of Cardiology lists CKD as a statin indicated condition in its newest guidelines published in 2021 (25) while AHA/ACC lists CKD as a risk enhancer but not a high-risk condition based on 2018 guidelines www.EndoText.org

-(26).
-Despite growing evidence to support CKD as a CVD risk equivalent, the use of statin therapy in CKD does not appear to be rising more than in the non-CKD population based on data from Mefford et al looking at trends in statin use amongst US adults with CKD from 1999-2014 (27).
-As discussed below it appears that statins can reduce CVD events in pre-end stage CKD subjects, and in post-renal transplant subjects, but not in dialysis patients (Table 2).
+The Canadian Journal of Cardiology lists CKD as a statin indicated condition in its newest guidelines published in 2021(26) while AHA/ACC lists CKD as a risk enhancer but not a highrisk condition based on 2018 guidelines (27).
+Despite growing evidence to support CKD as a CVD risk equivalent, the use of statin therapy in CKD does not appear to be rising more than in the non-CKD population based on data from Mefford et al looking at trends in statin use amongst US adults with CKD from 1999-2014 (28).
+As discussed below it appears that statins can reduce CVD events in pre-end stage CKD subjects, and in post-renal transplant subjects, but not in dialysis patients (Table 3).
+The Kidney Disease: Improving Global Outcomes (KDIGO) 2024 clinical practice guideline recommends using statin or statin/ezetimibe combination therapy for adults \geq 50 years old with eGFR < 60 ml/min/1.73 m2 (29).
+Additionally, they recommend that in adults aged18-49 years with CKD but not treated with chronic dialysis or kidney transplantation, that statin treatment be used if the following risk factors are present; known coronary disease, diabetes, prior ischemic stroke, or estimated 10-year incidence of coronary death or nonfatal myocardial infarction >10%.